KPMG elects new managing partner to take up role in May

 Seamus Hand will replace Shaun Murphy who has been in the role for six years

-Pictures are Shaun Murphy, managing partner KPMG in Ireland, with his successor Seamus Hand.
+Shaun Murphy, managing partner KPMG in Ireland, with his successor Seamus Hand.
+During Mr Murphy’s term, KPMG increased revenues by almost 60 per cent and employee numbers to almost 3,000.

 Professional services firm KPMG has elected Seamus Hand as its new managing partner.

-Mr Hand will replace Shaun Murphy who will leave the role in May.
+Mr Hand will replace Shaun Murphy who is to leave the role in May.
 Mr Murphy was elected managing partner in 2012 and re-elected in 2015.

 During his six-year term, KPMG increased revenues by almost 60 per cent and employee numbers by half to almost 3,000.